Prithvi-R/Arduino/README.md

 # UNO-wifi
- This repository is about all the project conducted by me
+ This repository is about all the projects conducted by me in my First yr